With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-Bigfoot is a guy you'd probably recognize on sight, but around the world he's known by many different names.
+Bigfoot is a guy you'd probably recognize on sight, but around the world, he's known by many different names.
 What you call him probably depends on where you spot him.
-In the United States he’s also known as Sasquatch, and on the other side of the world he’s called the Yeti or Abominable Snowman.
+In the United States, he’s also known as Sasquatch, and on the other side of the world, he’s called the Yeti or Abominable Snowman.

 The current Bigfoot craze took off in the 1950s, but Native Americans knew about the Sasquatch long before Europeans arrived.
 Some tribes saw it as a forest spirit, and others as just another being that shared the land with them.

 Stalking the regions around the Himalayas, and sometimes called the Abominable Snowman, the Yeti is probably the next best-known cousin of Bigfoot.
 Sightings of this creature have it pegged as a dead-ringer for the North American Sasquatch.
 Are these two beasts related?

 Maybe.
 The Bigfoot-Giganto Theory may explain how both the Sasquatch and the Yeti came into existence in Asia, long ago.
 It's possible they may trace their lineage back to a massive ape called Gigantopithecus Blacki.
-It was a 10-foot tall monster, and some researchers believe it may have evolved into what we call today Bigfoot, or the Yeti.
+It was a 10-foot-tall monster, and some researchers believe it may have evolved into what we call today Bigfoot or the Yeti.

-From the outback of Australia, by many accounts this guy is yet another version of Bigfoot.
-In some stories the Yowie is an apelike hominid.
-In others it is more like a primitive human living in the outback.
-Aboriginal legend doesn't clear things up much, but like Native Americans in North America they do have a history of the creature dating back hundreds, even thousands of years.
+From the outback of Australia, by many accounts, this guy is yet another version of Bigfoot.
+In some stories, the Yowie is an apelike hominid.
+In others, it is more like a primitive human living in the outback.
+Aboriginal legend doesn't clear things up much, but like Native Americans in North America, they do have a history of the creature dating back hundreds, even thousands of years.

 The Almas are known in Mongolia as hairy, bipedal humanoids.
-Unlike the neighboring Yeti, they are believed to be more human than ape, but they are just as elusive.
+Unlike the neighboring Yeti, they are believed to be more human than apes, but they are just as elusive.
 This is not unlike many tales of wildmen in Asia and Eastern Europe.

 Theories abound as to the origin of the Almas, but some researchers believe they may be a living population of an earlier human ancestor that may have somehow survived extinction.

 The story of the Almas opens up an interesting discussion in the Bigfoot debate, as some researchers believe Sasquatch is actually a species of primitive human, not an ape.
-So, rather than an ancient Asian ape surviving extinction and populating the world, could it be that an unclassified species of human exists out there undetected?
+So, rather than an ancient Asian ape surviving extinction and populating the world, could it be that an unclassified species of humans exists out there undetected?

-The Ohio Grassman is a believed to be a Bigfoot existing in a specific niche, and surviving in the rich farmland of Ohio.
-Ohio may not seem like ideal Bigfoot habitat if you are fixated on the idea that the only place Sasquatch can exist in America is the Pacific Northwest or Florida, but in fact the beast has been spotted in every state in the continental US.
+The Ohio Grassman is believed to be a Bigfoot existing in a specific niche, and surviving in the rich farmland of Ohio.
+Ohio may not seem like an ideal Bigfoot habitat if you are fixated on the idea that the only place Sasquatch can exist in America is the Pacific Northwest or Florida, but in fact, the beast has been spotted in every state in the continental US.

 Hailing from the woods of Canada, the Windigo (or Wendigo) is a big, hairy man-like creature from Native American legend.
-But legends don’t always think of it as an animal; Windigo can be a creature that transforms from a human, and has very bad intentions.
+But legends don’t always think of it as an animal; Windigo can be a creature that transforms from a human and has very bad intentions.